aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

-# Module04-Unit 6 Create a Traffic Manager profile using the Azure portal
+# Module 04-Unit 6 Create a Traffic Manager profile using the Azure portal

 In this exercise, you will create a Traffic Manager profile to deliver high availability for the fictional Contoso Ltd organization's web application.